• Unit 1

 Exponential Function

-• What is the x-coordinate of the vertex?
+• What is the \( x \)-coordinate of the vertex?

-• What is the y-intercept?
+• What is the \( y \)-intercept?

-• What is the direction?
+• What is the direction (up or down)?

-3. The direction is down.
+3. The quadratic opens down.

 Social Media Marketing Example